How To Change A Flat Tire - V&F Auto Inc

 First, Pull Over In A Safe Place

-Often times when you get a flat tire, your immediate instinct is to stop your car as quickly as possible.
+Typically when drivers get a flat tire, their first instinct is to stop the car as quickly as possible.
+But that can land you in a dangerous position, depending on the flow of traffic around you.
 If possible, try to pull over in a safe place where you can assess the situation and change your tire.
-Be sure to turn on your hazard lights or flashers so other drivers can see you from a distance and slow down accordingly.
-If you’re not in a safe place, turn on your hazard lights and call 911 right away so a police officer can help to alert other drivers and redirect traffic as needed.
+Turn on your hazard lights so other drivers can see you from a distance, and give you plenty of space.
+If you’re not in a safe place, turn on your hazard lights and call 911 right away.
+A police officer should be called to help alert other drivers and redirect traffic as needed.

 Changing The Tire